flutter/website/src/tools/devtools/release-notes/index.md

 ---
 title: DevTools release notes
-short-title: DevTools release notes
-description: Release notes for Flutter and Dart DevTools
+description: Learn about the latest changes in Dart and Flutter DevTools.
 ---

-This page links to announcements and release notes for Flutter and Dart DevTools
+The following is an index of release notes for select DevTools releases.

+To determine which version of DevTools you are using, run `flutter --version`.

 * [2.26.1 release notes][]
 * [2.25.0 release notes][]